elec327/elec327.github.io/midterm_project/index.md

   4. Gameplay-Timeout (does it game over after a while if no button is pressed?)
   5. Gameplay-MisplayingError (does it game over if the wrong button is pressed?)
   6. Gameplay-Win (does it do something special when the player wins?)
-  7. Gameplay-Random (does it play a different sequence each timei, including after power cycles?)
+  7. Gameplay-Random (does it play a different sequence each time, including after power cycles?)
   8. Style-Animations (are there animations for start/win and lose/game-over?)
   9. Style-SoundLight (do lights and sounds work well together and convey information?)
   10. Well-commented, logical code architecture (does the architecture make sense? are there good